jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

-- 📚 Graduated from Coding Factory, a Full Stack Engineering bootcamp, which is run by Athens University of Business and Economics.
+- 📚 Graduated from a Full Stack Engineering coding bootcamp, which is run by Athens University of Business and Economics.
 - 🌱 Currently learning Angular, TypeScript.
 - 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/ipapaditsas/).
 - ⚡ Annual Planning: Make progress, be consistent, stay positive, and happy coding.